-- One month's total tenant payment, or - \$100
+- One month's tenant rent, or - \$100

 When a family transfers from one property to another, their security deposit will transfer to the new unit.
 If the new unit requires a larger security deposit, the family must pay the difference.